 Top Tips to Get The Most Out of Your Products

-The first burn is the most important!
-The candle wax must pool to the edge on the initial burn.
+Did you know that the first burn is the most important?!
+I know, it seems odd but it's really key that the candle wax is allowed to pool to the edge of the glass on the initial burn.

-Wax has a memory, so if your candle doesn't burn to the edges, it will begin to tunnel and won't burn evenly the next time, wasting the wax and not getting the hours from your candle.
+This is because wax has a memory, so if your candle doesn't burn to the edges, it will begin to tunnel and won't burn evenly the next time.
+This results in wasted wax and not getting the hours from your candle.
 So just make sure you allow enough time for the wax to pool to the edge.

-If your wax didn't get to pool to the edge, gently swirl the melted wax around to cover the un-melted wax.
+If your wax didn't get to pool to the edge, you can try to gently swirl the melted wax around to cover the un-melted wax.
 The heat from the melted wax should melt the remaining wax.

-Also keep your candle on an even surface so the wax can melt evenly.
+Another tip is to keep your candle on an even surface so the wax can melt evenly.
+Just notice if one side is pooling before the other and turn the jar around.

-Make sure none of the trimmings remain in the wax.
-Debris in the wax can cause the flame to flicker too high, which causes the mushrooming of the wick and soot.
+Also make sure none of the trimmings remain in the wax.
+Debris in the wax can cause the flame to flicker too high, which causes the mushrooming of the wick.
 If the wick does mushroom, gently remove the mushroom before you light again.

-Occasionally the wick will keep going out, this can be solved easily, when lighting the candle, allow the match flame to melt a little of the wax and then carefully pull a little of the wax up the wick.
+Very occasionally the wick may keep going out, this can be solved easily.
+When lighting the candle, allow the match flame to melt a little of the wax and then carefully pull a little of the wax up the wick.
+That should do the trick.

-Ideally you would burn your candles for four hours each time and not more than once every 24 hours to prolong the life of that candle.
-Burning for more than four hours can also cause the wick to form a mushroom and burn faster.
+Some other general tips include ideally burning your candles for four hours each time and not more than once every 24 hours to prolong the life of the candle.
+Burning for more than four hours can cause the wick to form a mushroom and a mushrooming wick makes the wax burn faster and so you get less hours out of your candle.

-Moving air can disturb the flame, so keeping the candle away from airstreams like open windows or AC vents and fans is crucial.
-Even with a clean burning candle like ours, air interruption can cause black staining to the glass jar.
+Oh and moving air can disturb the flame, so keeping the candle away from airstreams like open windows or AC vents and fans is crucial.
+Even with a clean burning candle like ours, air interruption can cause staining to the glass jar and a faster burn.

 A final point is to try and keep your candle wax from collecting dust.
 Either use a lid, but then you won’t get the gentle waft of the scent even when unlit, or use the candle often to stop dust from building up.
-Avoid wiping inside and messing around with the wax and wick too much.
+As a general rule, avoid wiping inside and messing around with the wax and wick too much.

 Most people will open their new reed diffuser, set it up and barely touch it until its near empty and find that the smell was only strong at the beginning.